bluolightning/copy-ap-daily-subtitles/README.md

 # Usage Instructions

+This program copies the subtitles of AP videos on AP Classroom (unaffiliated).

 1. Open bookmarklet.txt and copy the code
 2. Right click on the bookmark bar and hit 'Add page' (or similar text)
 3. Paste the code into a browser bookmark's url